JOIN NOW for exclusive pricing & express shipping

 Storage, Handling, and Receiving

-Pairing With Peel Menus and Alternatives
+Pairing With Peel Menus and Post-Service Skincare

 Ingredients and Label Review

 The preparation is built around hydration support and surface conditioning after chemical exfoliation.
 Current product information identifies hyaluronic acid plus a vitamin and mineral combination.
-The manufacturer label remains the controlling source for the complete ingredient list, storage directions, and any use limitations.
+The manufacturer label remains the controlling source for the complete ingredient list, storage directions, precautions, and any use limitations.

-• Vitamins: help condition the treated surface.
+• Vitamins: help condition the treated surface after exfoliation.

 • Minerals: complement the post-peel finishing phase.